 Current Task Forces

-Specifically, the task force will review the following for the 2021-2025 term of council and prepare recommendations on:
+Specifically, the task force reviewed the following for the 2021-2025 term of council and prepared recommendations on:

 - Mayor and councillor remuneration

 - Mayor and councillor honorarium and when they are applicable

 - Allowances and other provisions, such as technology, travel and subsistence

 The task force also reviewed the following items for the current term of council and prepared recommendations on:

 - The impact of the change to municipally elected officials’ taxable income

 - The provision and implementation of parental leave benefits for councillors